microsoft-dx/ASP.NETCoreMVA/5.Web API/README.md

 - Write a custom output formatter to prints the product name as plain text
 - Replace the static list of products with entity framework in memory store
 - Replace the static list with entity framework + sqlite

+## Congratulations!

+You have reached the end of this course! *The material is based on Scott Hanselman and Maria Naggaga's MVA on ASP.NET Core*.
+I highly reccommend that you check out their more in-depth video material [here](https://github.com/LadyNaggaga/ASP.NETCoreMVA) :smiley: